uni-leipzig-sum/RedPitaya/README.md

 After some time (depending on the quality of the SD card), the microSD card is ready to be used.
 Insert it into the RedPitaya and off you go.

+# Using the RedPitaya counter

+## Components of the counter

+Note: This code is based on the original RedPitaya repository dating from Jun 11 16:07:15 2020 (git commit hash 93c0866a9fcbbf9e7422ee8d7f77dae9f6bbc894).
+Since then, the RedPitaya codebase has probably evolved away from this present code and should not be taken as a reference!
+Many of the features included in this codebase are targeted to the general usecases of the RedPitaya board and could (or maybe should) be removed in order to clean up the present code.

+The counter consists of the following components:

+- The FPGA hardware implementation of a pulse counter (written in SystemVerilog)
+- An API located in librp used to interact with the hardware counter (written in c)
+- A network server running as a systemd service allowing remote control of the counter using (ASCII) text commands (written in c)

+The code implementing the hardware counter is located in the subdirectory `fpga/prj/counter`.
+The structure of the fpga subdirectory is a bit complicated, as the original codebase allowed to create several projects (hence the directory name `prj`), each compiled to a separate `.bit` file (which can be loaded onto the FPGA).
+The main entry point (or top) file is `fpga/prj/counter/rtl/red_pitaya_top.sv`.
+It describes the interconnects with the system bus (whose address space is partitioned into 8 slices) and peripherals (such as GPIO and LEDs).
+At the end of the file, the `red_pitaya_counter` module is instantiated and linked to the system bus on partition number 3 (which corresponds to the address space 0x400300000-0x4003FFFFF).
+This address space can be mapped in linux user space through a UIO device (located at `/dev/uio/api`).
+See the API code in api/src/common.c for details.
+The inner functioning of the hardware counter is described in the next section.

+The code implementing the API is located in the `api/src` subdirectory (you can find the public interface in `api/include/redpitaya/rp.h`).
+Compiling the API results in a shared library `librp.so` which is accessible on the RedPitaya device in the `/opt/redpitaya/lib` directory (the public interface header file can be found at `/opt/redpitaya/include/redpitaya/rp.h`).
+For the time beeing, the API implements a lot of functionality (taken over from the original RedPitaya code) targeted to the demo projects (e.g. signal generation, oscilloscope, etc..).
+Note that these functionalities require a specific hardware implementation which was stripped from the counter FPGA project.
+(At some point, we could/should clean up this code!)

+Finally, the `counter-server` is implemented in the `counter-server/src` subdirectory.
+It listens on TCP port `5000` and accepts SCPI-like commands.
+Note that the command set is not SCPI compliant, i.e. abbreviations are not allowed and commands are case sensitive.
+Dropping these features of a fully compliant SCPI command set allowed to write a much simpler and therefore faster and safer parser.
+In general, high speed, simplicity and stability has a higher design priority in this project than unnecessary usability features.